MindscapeHQ/raygun4php/README.md

 #### User tracking

-You can call $client->Identify(), passing in a string representing a username or email address which will be attached to the message and visible in the dashboard.
+You can call $client->SetUser($user), passing in a string representing the username or email address of the current user of the calling application.
+This will be attached to the message and visible in the dashboard.
+This method is optional - if it is not called, a random identifier will be used.
+If you use this, and the user changes (log in/out), be sure to call it again passing in the new user (or just call $client->SetUser() to assign a new random identifier).

 ## Troubleshooting